TheDublord/Pi-Tools/README.md

 # How to obtain these scripts

 To obtain a script, go to the script you want, select the raw button in the top-ish right, copy that link, type `wget (link)` (link) being the link which you can just paste in by right clicking in PuTTY.
 Example `wget https://raw.githubusercontent.com/TheDublord/Pi-Tools/master/help-meeeeee.sh` will grab the help script.

+To execute the aformentioned help file, `sudo chmod +x help-meeeeee.sh` and then `sudo help-meeeeee.sh`.
+Yes, you do need sudo because unless you would like to switch to a root user, the pi cannot modify /etc or really anything outside of /home/pi without sudo.

 # Pi-Tools